MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-04-Explore-Delta-Lake.md

 ### Create an external table

-1. Use the following code to create a new database named **AdventureWorks** and then creates an external tabled named **ProductsExternal** in that database based on the path to the Delta files you defined previously:
+1. Use the following code to create a new database named **AdventureWorks** and then creates an external table named **ProductsExternal** in that database based on the path to the Delta files you defined previously:

     ```python
    spark.sql("CREATE DATABASE AdventureWorks")